Summer with my favorite book

 It's vacation time and my first book club read of the summer is To Kill a Mockingbird by Harper Lee.
 As I'm sitting in the hot summer sun with my book in hand I pause for a moment and think back to my first TKAM experience when I was a 12 year old girl.
 This is not my first rodeo with this book and like the grown up Scout Finch going back to the time that changed her life forever I want to go back and remember why I loved this novel so much.

 I was in the 7th grade and one of the assigned novels given to us in my English class was To Kill a Mockingbird.
-I was already quite familiar with the book since I've seen the classic black and white movie starring Gregory Peck and was so completely fascinated with the story and characters that I ran down to my local library and checked out Harper Lee's first and only published novel.
-I can still remember the smell of old books as I searched the shelf for a copy and lucky me there was one left and without it's dust jacket a light blue cover with just a simple title on the side.
+I was already quite familiar with the book since I've seen the classic black and white movie starring Gregory Peck.
+I was completely fascinated with the story and characters that I ran down to my local library and checked out Harper Lee's first and only published novel.
+I can still remember the smell of the old books as I searched the shelf for it and lucky me there was one left and without it's dust jacket!
+A light blue cover with a simple title on the side.
 As I read the novel I was beyond excited that both the book and movie were almost one and the same.
 A beautiful pairing!
 Let's just say I did very well in that particular 7th grade reading assignment well, that and The Outsiders.